Advanced glycation end-product

 Advanced glycation end-products (AGEs) are proteins or lipids that become glycated after exposure to sugars.
 They are formed through a series of non-enzymatic reactions explained in further detail below, and their accumulation is associated with a variety of metabolic diseases such as diabetes, atherosclerosis, chronic kidney disease, age-related macular degeneration (even in non-diabetic animals), and Alzheimer's disease.

 Formation of AGEs

-AGEs formation is initiated with the Maillard reaction which forms a reversible Schiff base between the carbonyl group of a reducing sugar — or its metabolites such as methylglyoxal — and a free amino group on a protein.
+AGE formation is initiated with the Maillard reaction which forms a reversible Schiff base between the carbonyl group of a reducing sugar — or its metabolites such as methylglyoxal — and a free amino group on a protein.
 This Schiff base undergoes oxidation and rearrangements to form Amadori products, which eventually lead to the formation of AGEs.
 AGEs affect nearly every type of cell and molecule in the body, are thought to be key contributors to the aging process, and are implicated in the development of some age-related chronic diseases.
-Notably, AGEs are believed to play a causative role in the vascular complications of diabetes mellitus and age related macular degeneration (AMD).
+Notably, AGEs are believed to play a causative role in the vascular complications of diabetes mellitus and age-related macular degeneration (AMD).
+AGEs formed during in vitro simulated gastrointestinal digestion.